Codecademy/docs/content/uiux/concepts/bias-in-user-research/bias-in-user-research.md

 To obtain accurate, useful data, researchers must be aware of their own biases.
 Researchers can also work to prevent participants from displaying common biases by strategically designing their studies.
 When analyzing results, researchers should consider how bias may have impacted the data, especially if the data is self-reported.

-The following lists the various types of bias that might be encountered:
+Following are the various types of bias that might be encountered: